 If this is your first time on our website, our team at Trading Strategy Guides welcomes you.
 Make sure you hit the subscribe button, so you get your Free Trading Strategy every week directly to your email.

 The Doji strategy makes use of a very small Japanese candlestick pattern that has a similar appearance of a plus sign or a cross.
 That’s the reason why sometimes it’s referred to as a Doji Star.
 If you want a reliable Japanese candlestick strategy, you’ll need a more sophisticated trading approach.
 Trading Doji candlestick as a stand-alone trigger signal is a bad idea.

-You need a well-detailed trading plan to face the smart money aka hedge fund managers and the institutional investors.
+You need a well-detailed trading plan to face the smart money aka hedge fund managers and institutional investors.
 As a retail trader, you need to step up your game and we’re here to facilitate that road for you.